Thomas DiLorenzo

+Thomas James DiLorenzo (/diləˈrɛnzoʊ/; born August 8, 1954) is an American author and former university economics professor who is the President of the Ludwig von Mises Institute.
+He has written books denouncing President Abraham Lincoln and is well known among economists for his work chronicling the history of antitrust policy in the United States.

+He is a research fellow at The Independent Institute, Board of Advisors member at CFACT, and an associate of the Abbeville Institute.
+He identifies with the Austrian School of economics.
+He has spoken in favor of secession and has been described as an ally of, or part of, the neo-Confederate movement.

 Life and work

 Thomas James DiLorenzo grew up in western Pennsylvania, descended from Italian immigrants.
-In an autobiographical essay he attributes his early commitment to individualism to "playing competitive sports."
-His view of politicians in the small western cities of the state was that they were in it for personal aggrandizement.
-He thought his family and neighbors worked hard and perceived other people getting advantages from the government.
-As a youth in the 1960s, he began to think that the "government was busy destroying the work ethic, the family, and the criminal justice system."
-Although not at an age to be concerned about the Vietnam War draft, he concluded that other young men turned themselves inside out to avoid it, or came back silenced by what they had done and seen.
-These conclusions led him to the opinion that politics were "evil".
+In an essay he attributed his individualism to playing sports.
+He began to study libertarianism in college.

-DiLorenzo began to study libertarianism in college, which he says helped him gain perspective on his developing ideas.
-He has a BA in Economics from Westminster College in Pennsylvania.
+He has a BA in economics from Westminster College in Pennsylvania.
 He holds a PhD in Economics from Virginia Tech.

 DiLorenzo has taught at the State University of New York at Buffalo, George Mason University, and the University of Tennessee at Chattanooga.

 He is a former adjunct fellow of the Center for the Study of American Business at Washington University in St. Louis.
 From 1992 to 2020, he was a professor of economics at Loyola University Maryland Sellinger School of Business.
-As of 2020, DiLorenzo was no longer listed as active faculty at Loyola university, and instead as a professor emeritus and is a Research Fellow at the Independent Institute.
+As of 2020, DiLorenzo was no longer listed as active faculty at Loyola University, and instead as a professor emeritus.
+He is a research fellow at the Independent Institute.

-DiLorenzo is a frequent speaker at Mises Institute events and offers several online courses on political subjects on the Mises Academy platform.
-He also writes for the blog, LewRockwell.com.
+DiLorenzo is a speaker at Mises Institute events and teaches some of its online courses.
+He writes for the blog LewRockwell.com.
+He was listed as an affiliated scholar though 2009 of the Institute for the Study of Southern Culture, which is run by the League of the South, a neo-Confederate group.
+The Southern Poverty Law Center (SPLC) in 2004 described DiLorenzo as one of 10 key ideologues in the neo-Confederate movement.